martinspurr89/TimeSeriesProcessor/README.md

 ### The `datasets` worksheet

 On this sheet enter details of each dataset folder to be imported.
-- `dataset`: ID of dataset
+- `dataset`: ID of dataset.
+With default settings this must be `TimeSeries` or `SampleLog`.
 - `folder`: default `1` (increment for each additional folder containing data of the same dataset type).
 E.g. if there are multiple folders (2023, 2022, etc) containing data for several years these would need their own rows.
 - `data_folder_path`: Enter the full path to folders containing dataset data files.
+Must use `/` slashes.
-- `supp_data_filepath`: Optional path to a file containing supporting data for datasets which need this imported first rather than with every data file.
+- `supp_data_filepath`: Optional - leave blank if unused.
+Path to a file containing supporting data for datasets which need this imported first rather than with every data file.
 E.g. File may contain a parameter dictionary or data file timestamp information.
 - `file_pat`: Enter the file pattern suffix to identify the data files.
 - `skiprows`: default `0` (alter if first X rows from each data file are to be ignored).